alexmerren/speedruncom-scraper/README.md

 make run
 ```

-NOTE: For each executable there are repeated API calls.
-A local HTTP cache has been implemented to remove repeated API calls from the rate-limited API.
-This cache is saved locally under `httpcache.db`.
+NOTE: During the scraping process there may be repeated API calls.
+A local HTTP cache has been implemented to handle repeated API calls locally instead of via the rate-limited API.
+This cache is saved as `httpcache.db`.

 ## 🏃 Executables